Vessel Discharge Regulations Explained

 A new NDZ will be finalized in the coming months encompassing the remaining waters in Anne Arundel County.
 NDZs have only been pursued by the state in areas with strong local support and a large number of pumpout stations.
 Complete information on No Discharge Zones in Maryland and details on the designation process can be found on the department’s webpage: dnr.maryland.gov/boating/Pages/pumpout/ndz.aspx.

 More information on vessel sewage regulations and pumpout stations can be found at dnr.maryland.gov/Boating/Pages/pumpout/home.aspx.

 Donna Morrow is the Program Manager for the department’s Chesapeake and Coastal Service.
-Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, fall 2021.
+Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, summer 2021.